Subscribers in less than one year

 “Mastering CTV is the biggest challenge for advertisers in Australia today,” says Mennetrier.
 “We typically use the channel for branding activities, but we wanted to find out how effective it could be for driving customer acquisition.”

 Armed with a charming video featuring a pet axolotl with the power to predict match winners, Kayo set out to win new subscribers from among the substantial rugby fan base.
 The experiment paid off.
-CTV exceeded expectations by performing better than other display ads—and proven to the acquisition team that it’s possible to measure and optimise direct response to CTV brand campaigns.
+CTV exceeded expectations by performing better than other display ads—and proved to the acquisition team that it’s possible to measure and optimise direct response to CTV brand campaigns.

 “During the Rugby World Cup, Adobe Advertising Cloud showed that CTV outperformed all other display campaigns in post-view conversions,” explains Mennetrier.
 “It contributed to the highest post-impression traffic volumes and moved 14% of visitors to sign up for a free Kayo trial.”